Apple Pencil (2015) full review

 When you pick it up, it becomes completely natural to start drawing with the Apple Pencil right away, because it so closely resembles the familiar traditional pencil that we've grown up using on paper, and it's super-fast to ensure that there's no lag to ruin the illusion.

-Both the Apple Pencil and iPad Pro have sensors that can detect the pressure you're using and the angle you're holding the stylus at, making it effortless to create lines of different thicknesses without really needing to think about it.
-In the Pencil's tip there are two tilt sensors which the iPad Pro's display will keep track of to work out the exact orientation and angle of your hands as you draw.
+The Apple Pencil and compatible iPads have sensors that can detect the pressure you're using and the angle you're holding the stylus at, making it effortless to create lines of different thicknesses without really needing to think about it.
+In the Pencil's tip there are two tilt sensors which the iPad's display will keep track of to work out the exact orientation and angle of your hands as you draw.

 You'll find that you can use the side of the Pencil's tip for realistic shading like you would with a real pencil lead, and if you're using the Notes app you'll be able to draw perfectly straight thanks to iOS's ruler feature.
-That's made possible by the touch subsystem of the iPad Pro, which has been engineered to work with both the touch of your fingers and the Apple Pencil, meaning you can use both at the same time to move the virtual ruler whilst drawing lines with the pencil, for example.
+That's made possible by the iPad's touch subsystem, which has been engineered to work with both the touch of your fingers and the Apple Pencil, meaning you can use both at the same time to move the virtual ruler whilst drawing lines with the pencil, for example.
 The Apple Pencil knows to ignore the wrist and palm, though.

 The Apple Pencil requires a Bluetooth connection and therefore requires a battery, but it's easy to charge thanks to the Lightning connector hidden in the end of the Pencil itself under a cap.
 (A strong magnet snaps the cap back into place, which is a nice touch.)

-You can plug it into the iPad Pro to charge it, and thanks to its quick-charging feature you should be able to collect enough power for about an hour of use within a few minutes of being plugged in.
+You can plug it into the iPad's Lightning port to charge it, and thanks to its quick-charging feature you should be able to collect enough power for about an hour of use within a few minutes of being plugged in.
 If you charge it fully, the battery should last for 12 hours.
 (Here's how to check the Apple Pencil's battery percentage.)

 There are two downsides to charging the Apple Pencil, though.
-The first is that plugging it into the Lightning Port on the iPad Pro is a bit unwieldy.
-It looks ridiculous, it isn't ideal if you want to charge it while you're using the iPad Pro, particularly if you're using the Smart Keyboard as a stand as it sticks right out of the side and is easy to knock or bend.
+The first is that plugging it into the Lightning port is a bit unwieldy.
+It looks ridiculous, it isn't ideal if you want to charge it while you're using the iPad, particularly if you're using the Smart Keyboard as a stand as it sticks right out of the side and is easy to knock or bend.